Cheap Internet for Seniors

 CenturyLinkOverview:Overview

-CenturyLink’s prices start at around $55 monthly for speeds up to 100 Mbps.
-While this is still fairly affordable, you could receive three times the speed for the same price with AT&T’s starter fiber plan.
+CenturyLink’s prices start at around $55 per month for speeds up to 100 Mbps.
+That’s fairly affordable, but you could receive three times the speed for the same price with AT&T’s starter fiber plan.

 CenturyLink is part of Lumen, a multinational technology company.
 CenturyLink offers high-speed internet, phone, and TV services in 16 states.
 Tech-savvy customers can avoid costly installation fees using CenturyLink’s free self-installation kit.
 Budget planning is a breeze, as there are no promotional periods with impending price hikes.